Han Kwang-song: Issues relating to North Korean sanctions

 Han's career has been heavily influenced by the politics of the North Korean government and international sanctions.
 He is unable to give interviews, and it was previously alleged that most of his salary was sent to the North Korean government.
 However, his contract with Al-Duhail reportedly prevented him from sending money to North Korea.
 Due to United Nations (UN) sanctions, which prohibit North Korean citizens from working abroad due to the country's nuclear programme, Han has been unable to play overseas since 2021.
 His transfer from Juventus to Al-Duhail in 2020 was deemed a violation of these sanctions, leading to the termination of his contract in 2021.

-Unable to return to North Korea due to COVID-19 restrictions, Han reportedly spent 2–3 years stranded at the North Korean embassy in China, training alone, according to former North Korean international An Yong-hak.
+Unable to return to North Korea due to COVID-19 restrictions, Han reportedly spent two to three years stranded at the North Korean embassy in China, training alone, according to former North Korean international An Yong-hak.
 He had last been seen on 20 August 2020.
 He later represented North Korea in a 2026 World Cup qualifier against Syria in 2023 after the restrictions were lifted, marking the country's first international match in years.